inexorabletash/poly2/README.md

 ### Files

-The polyfills are roughly split up into files matching 1:1 with Web standards (specifications, living standards documents, etc).
+The polyfills are split up into files matching 1:1 with specifications.
 So there is [dom.js](dom.js) for [DOM](https://dom.spec.whatwg.org), etc.

 Since I generally use several in my hobby projects, a bundled/minified